cdnnnn/cdn/file.md

 @use '../../styles/_variables' as *;

 // ===========================================================================
-// Dashboard — matches the Evaluation Run Console design system:
+// Providers — matches the Run Console / Dashboard design system:
 // ink/paper palette, ultramarine signal accent, mono instrument labels,
-// hover-lift cards with a subtle inset ring on emphasis.
+// hover-lift cards.
+Sidebar block keys are kept stable (shared with
+// ProviderModelsSidebar) but recolored to the same tokens.
 // ===========================================================================

 $ink:      #14161B;